Skip to main content

 LectroFan EVO White Noise Machine

-On the DGH Cost-per-Year-of-Use score it lands at 9.2.
-At a $50 MSRP and a realistic 8-year lifespan running every night, that is roughly $6.25 per year of use — a hair above the LectroFan Classic because you pay a few cents per night for the ocean sounds and the headphone jack.
-Worth it for the person this section describes; skippable for the value optimizer two reviews down.
-The 22 non-looping sounds matter more than the count suggests: a looping track that repeats every few seconds is exactly what jolts a light sleeper awake, and the EVO guarantees none of its sounds loop.
+On the DGH Cost-per-Year-of-Use Score it lands at 9.2.
+A $50 MSRP over a realistic 8-year lifespan running nightly is about $6.25 per year — a hair above the Classic, because the lifespan factor in the weighted formula treats the ocean sounds and jack as a small premium.
+Compared to the 10-year Dohm it costs slightly more to own, yet a light sleeper may use those extras.
+The 22 non-looping sounds matter: a track that repeats is what jolts a light sleeper awake, and the EVO guarantees none loop.

 What We Love